GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/meetings.md

 **August 5 **- combination Zoom and in-person, sharing of From My Heart project pieces.
 Following the program, there will be a special announcement of our programs for the next six months from Toi and Lisa.
 Exciting things are happening!

-We also have several Play Days scheduled on Saturdays (January 18, July 25) where we can explore other tools and variations.

 \----------

 **2019 Programs**